OpenConext/Stepup-VM/README.md

 # Stepup-VM
-Stepup-VM – A Vagrant VM for use with [Stepup-Deploy](https://github.com/OpenConext/Stepup-Deploy)
+Stepup-VM – A Vagrant VM (or docker container) for use with [Stepup-Deploy](https://github.com/OpenConext/Stepup-Deploy)

 You can use the Vagrant file and scripts in this repository to create a complete Stepup system for testing or development purposes.
 After following the instructions in this repository you will have one virtual machine `app.stepup.example.com` with a fixed IP of 192.168.66.3.
 This machine hosts all the stepup applications, the database and an IdP and SP for testing.
 To create a true production setup follow the instructions from [Stepup-Deploy](https://github.com/OpenConext/Stepup-Deploy) instead.

+Because Vargant is getting more and more problematic.
+Support (Mis)Using Docker as a VM was added.

 Two different setups are supported: